-PolicyLink strengthens existing Faculty of Arts leadership in policy‐related research and external engagement through enhanced visibility, support, and coordination
+PolicyLink strengthens the existing leadership of the University’s Faculty of Arts in policy‐related research and external engagement, focusing on enhanced visibility, coordination, and support

-PolicyLink aims to cultivate and support strong links between high‐quality academic expertise and a diverse set of policy‐relevant partners and processes in ways that directly inform policy improvements across a wide range of substantive policy areas.
+PolicyLink cultivates strong links between high‐quality academic expertise and policy‐relevant partners in ways that directly inform policy improvements across a wide range of substantive policy areas.

-It does this by fostering robust, visible, and accessible networks of policy‐oriented researchers and their external partners, providing those networks with tailored institutional support.
+PolicyLink fosters robust, visible, and accessible networks of policy‐oriented researchers and their external partners, providing those networks with tailored and flexible support.

 The Intergenerational Transmission of Joblessness: The Power of the Family in Australia and Internationally

 This project unpacks the mechanisms, channels and factors that drive joblessness from one generation to the next in Australia and across Europe, Asia and the United States.

 Evaluation of Pre-Employment Card Implementation